-I’ve always been a bit of a tinkerer, but for a long time, my digital presence was scattered across “rented” spaces.
-Whether it was social media or templated platforms, I was essentially a guest in someone else’s house.
-This site is my attempt to build a permanent, high-agency home for my engineering projects, my insights, and my journey towards China.
+I’ve always been a bit of a tinkerer, but for a long time, my digital presence was both limited and scattered across “rented” platforms.
+Whether it was the curated content of social media or the template-heavy confines of platforms like Medium and Substack, I felt like I was renting space in someone else’s house.
+This is my attempt to build a permanent, high-agency home for my data projects, my insights, and my life journey (from adventures across continents to fatherhood).

 Here is the “How and Why” behind the build.